Should Product Managers be responsible for product profitability?

-We buy-into the mini-CEO mentality where as a Product Manager you should view running your product like running a small business within the context of your wider organisation.
+We buy-into the mini-CEO mentality whereas a Product Manager you should view running your product like running a small business within the context of your wider organization.
 You bring a product-focused and balanced view supported by a good understanding of all the different aspects of your product e.g. technical, commercial, operational.

 True, you’re not in charge of all the levers that can drive success – you probably don’t control development budgets, sales commission plans or marketing spend.
 But you are fighting for your product and at the very least should know if your product is profitable.
 And, if there are challenges then you should be taking decisions and making recommendations to the business to drive activity that will get things back on track.